-On November 3, Saint-Martin departed with the Milice du district de Trois-Rivières along with some Troupes de la Marine designated to take their winter quarters in the region of Trois-Rivières departed from Carillon.
-The same day, 250 men of II./Béarn Infanterie went to Fort Saint-Frédéric to make some wood, 100 men had been left behind at Fort Carillon..
+On November 3, Saint-Martin departed from Carillon with the Milice du district de Trois-Rivières along with some Troupes de la Marine designated to take their winter quarters in the region of Trois-Rivières.
+The same day, 250 men of II./Béarn Infanterie went to Fort Saint-Frédéric to cut some wood, leaving 100 men behind at Fort Carillon.

 On November 4, all the remaining French outposts retired to Carillon.
 The same day, Lévis sent 2 Indians and 10 French under Langy to reconnoitre Fort Edward.

 On November 5, 2 coys of French grenadiers along with 2 piquets advanced up to the abandoned outposts.
 The same day, all the remaining Troupes de la Marine left for Montréal.
 The troops at Carillon now consisted of:

 - II./Béarn Infanterie (2 piquets)